F5 Distributed Cloud Security Solutions for PSD2-Compliant Strong Customer Authentication

 Consumers willingly provide their credentials to fintech aggregators who, in turn, use automation tools to crawl and scrape the consumers’ data from financial institutions’ applications.
 While the aggregation of this data may provide some immediate perceived benefits to consumers, the way some aggregators are accessing this data may violate data compliance regulations and may ultimately expose consumers’ data to fraud.

-Shape sees every single login attempt and labels traffic as human, automated, or aggregator.
-Shape blocks attacks at the financial institution’s web and mobile properties and can also detect when attackers are credential stuffing through an aggregator for account validation.
+Distributed Cloud Bot Defense sees every single login attempt and labels traffic as human, automated, or aggregator.
+F5 blocks attacks at the financial institution’s web and mobile properties and can also detect when attackers are credential stuffing through an aggregator for account validation.

-Shape encourages aggregators to move away from storing user financial credentials and switch to APIs supported by the financial institutions they source from.
-Shape works with the financial institution and the aggregator to make this transition.
+Distributed Cloud Aggregator Management encourages aggregators to move away from storing user financial credentials and switch to APIs supported by the financial institutions they source from.
+F5 works with the financial institution and the aggregator to make this transition.

 Least Privilege access

-When APIs are used, Shape can enforce only the privileges required by aggregators, reducing the threat surface.
+When APIs are used, Distributed Cloud Services can enforce only the privileges required by aggregators, reducing the threat surface.
 For example, transactions can be enforced to read-only access, or summary information only.

-Shape helps both the financial institution and the aggregator with anomaly detection.
-Shape fingerprints every attacker framework, including headless browsers and manual attack fraud, and can block or alert both the aggregator and the financial institution.
+Distributed Cloud Services help both the financial institution and the aggregator with anomaly detection.
+F5 fingerprints every attacker framework, including headless browsers and manual attack fraud, and can block or alert both the aggregator and the financial institution.

-Shape provides best-in-class application security and fraud prevention solutions on one integrated platform.
-Shape leverages AI-powered precision to accurately detect attack traffic in real-time as well as detect and eliminate fraud.
+F5 Distributed Cloud Services provide best-in-class application security and fraud prevention solutions on one integrated platform.
+F5 leverages AI-powered precision to accurately detect attack traffic in real-time as well as detect and eliminate fraud.

-To learn more, contact your F5 Shape representative or visit f5.com
+To learn more, contact your F5 representative or visit f5.com